What to do when your AC Unit Freezes Up?

 Air conditioners freeze when there’s a defect that disrupts the functioning of the evaporator coil.
-This cause the refrigerant to cool too much and resultantly it falls below freezing point.
-For this reason, frozen ac coils definitely indicate a problem with your AC’s health.
+This causes the refrigerant to cool too much and consequently, it falls below freezing point.
+For this reason, frozen AC coils indicate a problem with your AC’s health.
 Understanding what causes a commercial HVAC air conditioning unit to freeze up can help you diagnose and fix the underlying problem.
-There are two main causes that can lead to an AC freeze-up:
+Two main causes can lead to an AC freeze-up:

 Blocked Airflow